owntheweb/cosmic-cruise/README.md

 Are you a developer?
 Your pull requests are highly welcome here. :D

 ## Status
-Everything has been considered to be stable enough for a first app release.
-It's now available in Apple and Android markets as "Cosmic Cruise".
+Phase 1 LIVE!
+Search for "Cosmic Cruise" in Apple App Store and Google Play.

 Next major upgrade: Narration and accompanying screen visuals (will post recordings prior to app update for fact checking purposes).
+Special thanks to Space Foundation volunteer Ron Sparkman who is managing audio edits at this time.

 ## Planet Textures
 This project makes use of textures, normal maps and bump maps from [planetpixelemporium](http://planetpixelemporium.com/planets.html) (Venus, Moon, Mars, Saturn, Uranus, Neptune).